JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 ### Example - Sending a message to a nearby player

 Say we wanted to create a command that lets you send a message to a specific player in a given radius. _(This is a bit of a contrived example, but let's roll with it)_.
-To do this, we'll use the following command structure:
+To do this, we'll use the following command syntax:

 ```
 /localmsg <radius> <target> <message>